idris1735/idris1735/README.md

 - 👋 Hi, I’m idris, from Nigeria.
-- 👀 I’m actually interested in all parts of the programming aspects but as life would do, you cannot do all.
+- 👀 I’m actually interested in all programming languages but as life would take it's course, you cannot do all.
-- 🌱 So I’m currently learning Html5, Css3, Javascript, Bootstrap, Reactjs, Angularjs, php and mysql, Java, Pyhton and the rests for after i'm done with the ones listed.
+- 🌱 So I currently understand Html, Css, Javascript, Typescript, Bootstrap, Reactjs, Angularjs, Vue, php, laravel, mysql, Java, Pyhton(odoo - very little),  and the rests for after i'm done with the ones listed.
 - 💞️ I’m looking to collaborate on any projects or jobs available.
 And you'll find me fit and good enough for any task given
-- 📫 You can reach me through the follwing....
+- 📫 You can reach me through the following....
 Email: idrismoibi100@gmail.com
-Mobile-No: +2348069131022
+Mobile-No: +2347069181608
-WhatsApp: +2349025567547
+WhatsApp: +2347069181608